KCSG

 KCSG (channel 8) is a television station licensed to Cedar City, Utah, United States, airing programming from the classic television network MeTV.
-Owned and operated by Weigel Broadcasting, it broadcasts from a main transmitter on Cedar Mountain, southeast of Cedar City.
-The station is rebroadcast on the Wasatch Front by KCSG-LD, licensed to Ogden and transmitting from Farnsworth Peak in the Oquirrh Mountains, and on additional translators in Utah.
+Owned by Weigel Broadcasting, it broadcasts from a main transmitter on Cedar Mountain, southeast of Cedar City.
+The station is rebroadcast on the Wasatch Front by K18OI-D, licensed to Ogden and transmitting from Farnsworth Peak in the Oquirrh Mountains, and on additional translators in Utah.

 Channel 4 in Cedar City spent most of its history as a station with local programming for Southern Utah.
 It was built by Michael Glen Golden as KCCZ, which began broadcasting on April 23, 1990, as an independent station with studios in Cedar City.
 Golden ran out of money in 1992, causing the station to leave the air.
 Seagull Communications, which owned radio stations in St. George, acquired the station out of bankruptcy and returned it to the air as KSGI-TV in 1994.
 Bonneville International Corporation, the owner of KSL-TV in Salt Lake City, acquired the station in 1998.
 It was relaunched under new KCSG call letters and served as an affiliate of Pax.

 Broadcast West acquired KCSG in 2002, beginning a 14-year ownership tenure for KCSG under car dealer Stephen Wade.
 Wade launched a news department for KCSG in 2003, which was shuttered in 2010 due to poor advertising support.
 Local news was revived through an agreement with Dixie State College, which briefly managed the station.
 KCSG converted to digital broadcasting in 2009 and began using virtual channel 16.
 After being a MyNetworkTV affiliate beginning in 2008, KCSG's main channel began broadcasting MeTV in 2011 before switching to Heroes & Icons in 2014.
 West American Finance Corporation acquired KCSG in 2016 and switched its virtual channel to 8.
 In 2017, the station was acquired by Weigel directly.